flama-purklin/CapstoneGroup5/DOCUMENTATION/full-technical-documentation.md

 *Design Goal: Character data is structured to separate core, plot-relevant information (relationships, knowledge, agenda - the CORE section in design) from personality, voice, and decision-making traits used primarily by the LLM for role-playing (the MIND ENGINE section in design).*

-*(Refactoring Goal: The current character data handling needs improvement to address initialization order issues and redundant file usage.
-See Initialization Sequence section for details.)*
+*(Refactoring Complete: Initialization order issues and redundant file usage have been addressed.
+See Initialization Sequence section for the current flow.)*

 Characters are managed through multiple components:

-1.  **Character Data (As Implemented - Needs Refactor)**:
+1.  **Character Data**:
-    *   Data is extracted from the main mystery JSON by `ParsingControl` into `GameControl.coreMystery.Characters`.
+    *   Data is parsed directly from the main mystery JSON (`transformed-mystery.json`) into the `GameControl.GameController.coreMystery.Characters` dictionary by `ParsingControl` during its `Awake` phase.
-    *   Simultaneously, `MysteryCharacterExtractor` processes this data and **saves individual character JSON files** to `Assets/StreamingAssets/Characters/`.
-    *   `CharacterManager` then **reads these individual JSON files** to initialize `LLMCharacter` instances.
-    *   **Problem:** This creates unnecessary file I/O and potential synchronization issues (initialization race condition).
-    *   **Desired Future State:** Eliminate the creation/reading of individual character JSON files. `CharacterManager` should directly use the `GameControl.coreMystery.Characters` dictionary populated *synchronously* by `ParsingControl` during initialization.
+    *   Individual character JSON files are no longer created or used.

-2.  **Character Manager**:
+2.  **Character Manager (`CharacterManager.cs`)**:
-    *   **As Implemented:** Loads character data by reading individual JSON files.
+    *   Script component exists in the scene from the start.
+    *   Initialization is explicitly triggered by `InitializationManager` via the `Initialize()` method *after* `ParsingControl` has finished.
-    *   **Desired Future State:** Read data directly from the `GameControl.coreMystery.Characters` dictionary *after* parsing is confirmed complete.
+    *   Reads character data directly from the `GameControl.GameController.coreMystery.Characters` dictionary during its `CreateCharacterObjects` phase.
     *   Manages `LLMCharacter` instances and GameObjects.
-    *   Manages character states (Uninitialized → LoadingTemplate → WarmingUp → Ready).
+    *   Manages character states (Uninitialized → LoadingTemplate → WarmingUp → Ready → Failed).
     *   Handles character switching and context management.

-3.  **Character Prompt Generation**:
+3.  **Character Prompt Generation (`CharacterPromptGenerator.cs`)**:
-    *   `CharacterPromptGenerator` (or `TempCharacterPromptGenerator`) creates system prompts for the LLM.
+    *   `CharacterPromptGenerator` creates system prompts for the LLM.
-    *   **As Implemented:** Likely reads data derived from the individual character files.
-    *   **Desired Future State:** Ensure the prompt generator takes the `MysteryCharacter` object directly from the in-memory dictionary as input.
+    *   Takes the `MysteryCharacter` object (from the in-memory dictionary, serialized back to JSON temporarily by `CharacterManager`) as input to generate the prompt.
     *   Converts character data to structured prompts defining behavior and dialogue patterns.

 ### NPC System